ucl-codec/cloud_infrastructure/docs/user_guide/vpn_setup.md

 ## Connect to the VPN

 You can only connect to one VPN at a time.
-If you need to connect to multiple PASSIAN-FL networks, close your existing VPN session before connecting to the next one.
+If you need to connect to multiple Passian Learning networks, close your existing VPN session before connecting to the next one.

 - Launch the AWS VPN Client